How to Setup AWS RADIUS Server (NPS) Cloud RADIUS for Wireless Authentication

 To setup AWS firewall rules refer to – AWS Security Groups

-You also need to make sure the RADIUS server in AWS can communicate with your Active Directory
+You also need to make sure the RADIUS server in AWS can communicate with your AD Active Directory